🔍 공개 퀴즈 검색

 What is a population?

-1. All species in an area
+1. All species living in an area

 2. Only plants in an area

-3. All abiotic factors
+3. All abiotic factors in an area

 Ecosystems can be: